THE CLEAN AIR OF THE UNTOUCHED

 To see the people at the Campground, those completely inexperienced new arrivals there in these snug little cabins they’d built themselves, was to realize that most people could do whatever they set their mind to.
 Ordinary people were smart enough to build good shelters and adapt to extreme weather conditions.
 Even those who’d just gotten to Alaska felt more at home with the steady rhythms of nature, than they had in the urban jungles where they’d come from.

-They didn’t actually have to walk everywhere they went every time, didn’t have to grow their own food, and could take showers and wash clothes with real running water.
-But they knew that with a few supplies they could take care of those things themselves through a winter, just the way people had always done.
+They didn’t actually have to walk everywhere they went every time, didn’t have to grow their own food, and had access to hot and cold running water at the university.
+But they knew that with a few supplies they could take care of those things themselves through an Arctic winter, just the way people had done before.
 They straddled two realms, the simpler world of the timeless past, and the complex modern one.

 There were countless others who didn’t live at the Campground and didn’t have the advantages Don provided.
 They found ways to scavenge what they needed anyway, used patched two-by-fours for frames, old doors for walls, plastic sheeting for windows.
 They were living without bothering anybody or being bothered by them, in gorgeous natural surroundings, and all without paying rent.
 They were so proud of their little hovels.
 It was with such ceremony that they invited you in for a hot drink or meal, while giving you a verbal tour of all the innovations they’d made in their tiny home.